 We employed the stratified four-fold cross-validation technique for the construction of the fNNs.
-In this technique, four different types of the fNNs are constructed.
+In this technique, four different types of fNNs are constructed.
 Due to the stochastic nature of the employed optimization algorithm, the construction of an fNN is usually nonunique.
 Therefore, to reduce the dependence on a particular realization of the used random optimization procedure, we run it 100 times for each of the four considered training subsets in the cross-validation technique.
 In this way, we obtain four types of fNNs consisting of 100 fNNs each.

 The second step of our predictor operates as follows.
 The characteristic vector y is given to the constructed fNNs for the NDO prediction.
 The answers of the fNNs of the same type are then aggregated using the majority vote.
 The final NDO prediction is formed by the two-vote aggregation of these answers.
 We illustrate this step of our predictor in Figure 4.